build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 # Building Reactjs generative AI apps with Amazon Bedrock Javascript SDK

-Lately, in our continued learning about how to create applications using generative AI, we have been experimenting with conversational agents and have developed an application that can directly query the [Amazon Bedrock API ](https://docs.aws.amazon.com/bedrock/latest/APIReference/welcome.html) using React and JavaScript, with no any additional layers.
+In our continued learning about how to create applications using generative AI, we have been experimenting with conversational agents and have developed an application that can directly query the [Amazon Bedrock API ](https://docs.aws.amazon.com/bedrock/latest/APIReference/welcome.html) using React and JavaScript, with no any additional layers.

 This blog will teach you how to use [Amazon Cognito](https://aws.amazon.com/pm/cognito/) credentials to access the [Amazon Bedrock](https://aws.amazon.com/bedrock/) API in a react-based application with JavaScript and the CloudScape design system.
 Built and deployed using [AWS Amplify](https://aws.amazon.com/amplify/).